ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Answers
-The basic answer is a jason blob the important parts of the blob are
+The basic answer is a jason blob the these are some possible blocks in the response:

    "refer:"  will contain an URI; this is an referal to an URI that is better able to do execute the command